a prison tower behind a fence

 Abolitionists would say that this bold demand requires us to answer these questions together as we collectively build new life-affirming societal systems.
 But before any of this can happen, people have to believe a new world is possible.

-Imprisoned by our own belief systems
+Imprisoned by our belief systems

 For many people, the mind functions as its own type of ideological prison.
 The presence of violent policing and imprisonment for crimes is so endemic to American life that it is nearly impossible to imagine another way.
-Although, it’s helpful to remember that prison abolition emerges from a genealogy of prior abolitionist movements responding to forces like labor exploitation, the development of private property, and chattel slavery.
+However, it’s helpful to remember that prison abolition emerges from a genealogy of prior abolitionist movements responding to forces like labor exploitation, the development of private property, and chattel slavery.

-History tells us there was also a time most Americans couldn’t envision a country without slavery either, but eventually, slavery was abolished.
+History tells us there was also a time when most Americans couldn’t envision a country without slavery either, but eventually, slavery was abolished.
 One of the most valuable positions of prison abolitionists is their push for a robust debate on how to dismantle prisons and what we will build to replace them.

 But abolition is about more than imaginative visioning.
-Over the past fifty years, abolitionists have organized to end solitary confinement and the death penalty, stop the construction of new prisons, eradicate cash bail, organize to free people from prison, opposed the expansion of punishment through hate crime laws and surveillance, pushed for universal health care, and developed alternative modes of conflict resolution that do not rely on the criminal punishment system (Jacobin 2017).
+Over the past fifty years, abolitionists have organized to end solitary confinement and the death penalty, stop the construction of new prisons, eradicate cash bail, organize to free people from prison, oppose the expansion of punishment through hate crime laws and surveillance, push for universal health care, and developed alternative modes of conflict resolution that do not rely on the criminal punishment system (Jacobin 2017).

 Transformative Justice